mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The second kind does not.

-If the attack fails the projectile scatters in a random direction for (6 + Effect) metres.
+If the attack fails the projectile scatters in a random direction for (6 + Effect) meters.
 This is usually only important if the projectile explodes on or after impact.

 DAMAGE